Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Examine Your Cat’s Paws

 If you do notice anything amiss, avoid cleaning your cat’s paw.
-Injuries or wounds may be uncomfortable for your cat, so do your best to clean any caked-on dirt and debris.
+Injuries or wounds may be uncomfortable for your cat, so try to clean any caked-on dirt and debris.
 Then, schedule a vet appointment to have your cat’s paws examined.

 5. Rinse Your Cat’s Paws